luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 test = pd.read_csv('test.csv')
 {% endhighlight %}

-The data is load from a csv (comma separated value) file, a database file extension compatible with most systems.
 The data is saved in an object from the Pandas package call DataFrame.

 {% highlight ruby %}